How to Become a Teacher in San Francisco

 - University of California-Santa Cruz

 San Francisco School District Steps for Becoming a Teacher

 To get a job as a teacher in the San Francisco public school system, you should first earn your teaching certificate and then gather all the required documents for the hiring process.
 The San Francisco Unified School District hiring process for teachers requires that candidates take the following steps:

 Step 1: Complete your application.

-Complete an online application, which should include a cover letter, current teaching certificate, resume, proof of No Child Left Behind compliance, the contact information for three references, a written essay segment, and your employment history.
+Complete an online application, which should include a cover letter, current teaching certificate, resume, the contact information for three references, a written essay segment, and your employment history.
 You will be able to search for and apply to specific positions online after you receive notification of your hiring eligibility.

 Step 2: Be interviewed by a school leader or panel.

 You will be contacted by a school individually to attend an interview with a school leader for an open position.
 After the interview, the school must recommend you as a new hire to the district’s human resources team.

 Human Resources will conduct a credential verification and background check before extending an offer of employment.
 At that time, they will also conduct a fingerprint clearance and a reference check and you will be required to complete a TB Risk Assessment and complete the necessary paperwork.